Halt and Catch Fire (TV series): Writing

 In the second season, the series's narrative began to focus on the partnership of Donna and Cameron in their startup company, the online gaming service Mutiny.
 Rogers said the technology of the time period seemed to point to "this proto-internet connectivity" and that as actors, Bishé and Davis deserved more attention.
 Cantwell said that the staff did not consciously refocus the show around the female characters, but rather it naturally developed that way as they sought to create "compelling and earned stories for each of those characters based on where [they] left them in season one".
 Rogers said the first-season partnership between Joe and Gordon was dominated by egos, a need to prove themselves, and a lack of mutual respect.
-They did not want to repeat that dynamic in the Donna–Cameron partnership, and instead created a "bedrock" on which a friendship could be built.
+The writers did not want to repeat that dynamic in the Donna–Cameron partnership, and instead created a "bedrock" on which a friendship could be built.
 The theme of connectivity was incorporated into the season as an exploration of whether technology "brings us closer together or pushes us apart", as well as what the characters' motivations were for their involvement in the industry.
 The second season also isolated Joe and Gordon somewhat from the main storylines to reflect an "absence of connection".
-Cantwell and Rogers liked making viewers think they were "the worst writers in the world for about five minutes" by creating familiar situations, only to subvert expectations with the end result.
+Cantwell and Rogers liked making viewers think they were "the worst writers in the world for about five minutes" by creating familiar situations, only to subvert expectations with the result.

 Between the second and third seasons, all of the series's writers departed to work on their own projects, requiring Cantwell and Rogers to build a new writing staff.
-The creators rented a house in Joshua Tree National Park for three days in October 2015 and discussed how they wanted to plot out the season's story.
+The creators rented a house in Joshua Tree National Park for three days in October 2015 to discuss how they wanted to plot out the season's story.
 They wanted to reach the advent of the World Wide Web in 1990, which they considered an exciting setting and a natural destination for the series.
 However, doing so would have required them to advance the plot by four years from the end of season two.
 They thought they still "had so much story left on the table at the end of season two" with the characters' arrival in California in 1986 that they did not want to skip over with a time jump.
-Ultimately, instead of choosing one of the two approaches, they decided to incorporate both of them; the majority of the season takes place in 1986 before making a time jump to 1990 for the final two episodes.
+Ultimately, instead of choosing one approach, they decided to incorporate both of them; the majority of the season takes place in 1986 before making a time jump to 1990 for the final two episodes.
 With the new setting in Silicon Valley, Cantwell and Rogers wanted to explore if the characters who had demonstrated their potential in Texas could "really pull it off once they're in the big leagues".
 One of their themes for season three was "people with the right idea at the wrong time" who failed due to market or technology forces not aligning.